raymondclowe/AutoSuggestAI/README.md

 - Sometimes it makes multiple suggestions and you have to clean them up manually

-- If the suggestion is mutli-paragraph it duplicates paragraphs and you have to clean up manually

 - After tab to accept the text the cursor fails to move to the end of the paragraph and you have to click to get it back

+- Up arrow while a suggestion in offered doesn't dismiss the way it should

 ## Done

  - Add support for other providers, not just Mistral

 ## Todo